eblaine/sf-housing/README.md

 # sf-housing
 A interactive explainer of housing in SF over time

+## Running
+Fortunately, it's really easy to make changes and run this!
+Just open index.html in Chrome.
+If your connection is bad, the faces may take a moment to appear.

 ## Rendering
 There is a rendering API endpoint that expects post requests with data of the form specified in `data.js`.
 That endpoint generates HTML for the smile/frown visualization